Lesson 2: A simple piano

 Step 4: Write core piano logic in loop()

-Because tone() can only play one frequency at a time (darn, no rockin’ chords), we setup a large conditional block checking for each individual button press.
+Because tone() can only play one frequency at a time (darn, no rockin’ chords), we set up a large conditional block checking for each individual button press.
 If a button is pressed, we play the corresponding note.

 To more easily handle both pull-up and pull-down circuit configurations, we wrote a convenience function called isButtonPressed(int btnPin), which abstracts the “isPressed” logic.
 (Though one might criticize the use of a global variable—tis common for these rapid prototypes, I’m afraid.
 You could pass the global var as a parameter into isButtonPressed if this makes you feel better about code modularity).